PRECIOUS-Gold prices ease ahead of Fed minutes as dollar firms

 “Our consensus is (for stimulus to be reduced by) $20 billion (a month) at the beginning of September.
 Any deviation from that could have an impact on the price,” he added.

-The dollar index was up 0.25 percent, recovering from a two-month low on Tuesday, but remained under pressure from uncertainty in the markets.
+The dollar index was up 0.2 percent, up from a two-month low on Tuesday, but remained under pressure from uncertainty in the markets.

 The SPDR Gold Trust, the world’s largest gold ETF, reported inflows of 1.8 tonnes on Tuesday, the fourth daily rise in its reserves in the last two weeks.
 Gold ETFs recorded outflows of 402 tonnes in the first half of this year.